AlexGalhardo/Learning-ReactNative/README.md

        ```
        - $ exp start
        - $ exp build:android
           - Choose Option 1 -> Lets Expo Handle This
           - The expo will start to build APK in the cloud!
           - Download APK in Expo Account!
-       - $exp build:status
+       - $ exp build:status

 ## Tools